cotes2020/jekyll-theme-chirpy/_posts/15NetworkSec/NetworkBasic/2018-05-18-Network-basic.md

 ### Sliding window protocol:
 - TCP uses it to manage flow control.
-  - Sliding window used by the reciever to slow down the sender
+  - Sliding window used by the receiver to slow down the sender
 - Congestion control: TCP can react to changing network conditions (slow down/speed up dens rates)
   - Does it by adjust the congestion widonw size of the sender.
   - congestion widonw size used by the sender to reduce the network congestion